Wonder Project J

 Wonder Project J is a 1994 life simulation video game developed by Almanic Corporation and published by Enix for the Super Famicom.
 In the game, players take care of a boy Gijin (robot) created by Dr. Geppetto named Pino.
 Directed by Takashi Yoneda, the title was created by most of the same personnel that worked on previous projects at Almanic such as E.V.O.: Search for Eden.
 It was met with positive reception from critics and sold over 1.3 million copies in Japan, making it one of the best-selling Super Famicom games.
 A sequel, Wonder Project J2, was released in 1996 for the Nintendo 64.

 Gameplay

 Wonder Project J is a life simulation game in which the player raises a Pinocchio-esque boy named Pino, who displays a very large amount of animations to make him appear more human to the player.
-The game uses Pino's fairy companion Tinker as a point and click interface like an adventure game, with the main goal being educate Pino to attempt making him more human, which can be accomplished by scolding him when he does something wrong and praising him when he does something right.
-The player collect a variety of items through the adventure, which can be used for certain purposes.
-Pino needs to succeed in various challenges and confrontations to activate virtue circuits, with his final task to foster relations between humans and the robot-like Gijin.
-Certain actions also reduces Pino's health, which is restored with repairs at the cost of money.
+The game uses Pino's fairy companion Tinker as a point and click interface like an adventure game, with the main goal being educate Pino to make him more human, which can be accomplished by scolding him when he does something wrong and praising him when he does something right.

+The player collects a variety of items through the adventure.
+Some are used to train various parameters of his character (strength, kindness, etc.), some are consumables which instantly adjust his various character parameters (giving him pudding will increase his trust, batteries increase his health, etc.), while others are used to teach him certain behaviours (sowing seeds, fighting with a sword, etc.).

+Pino needs to succeed in various challenges and confrontations to activate various virtue circuits to finally activate “Circuit J”.
+These tasks are accomplished based on various parameters of his character (is he strong enough, does he have enough luck, etc.) The purpose of the final circuit is to help with his final task to foster relations between humans and the robot-like Gijin.

+Pino has two health bars.
+One is physical health while the other is mental health.
+Physical tasks (like climbing up a rope) or getting hurt physically reduces physical health, while mental tasks (like reading a book) or getting feelings hurt reduces mental health.
+Some tasks may reduce both health bars.

+Pino may sleep in order to restore his health in exchange for a small amount of money and the passing of one day.
+The day counter does not affect the game, except for certain tasks like farming and setting out to sea.

+Upon finishing the game, Dr. Geppetto and Tinker encourage the player to play the game again, finishing each act within a certain amount of days, in order to get the secret ending.